 The Grant Process:

-School Principals and Site Councils are playing in integral part in the awarding of Jeanie Ritchie Grants at each school.
-The Jeanie Ritchie Grant committee chairs will be available to help with grant applications along with the teacher representatives on the committee.
-We have one at each school and they are are all experienced Jeanie Ritchie grant writers.
+School Principals and Site Councils plan an integral part in the awarding of Jeanie Ritchie Grants at each school.
+The Jeanie Ritchie Grant committee chairs are available to help with grant applications, along with the teacher representatives on the committee.
+There is a Jeanie Ritchie Grant committee teacher representative at each school and they are all experienced Jeanie Ritchie grant writers.
 The idea is to get great ideas to work in classrooms and on District campuses, not to create endless paperwork for our busy teachers and staff!

 - 2021-2022 Call for Applications